ivankrauseza/ci-project5/README.md

-# ci-project5
+# ci-project5 - Cadence Tools
-Code Institute Diploma in Full Stack Software Development - Project 5
+For my Project 5 at the Code Institute I have created

+## Objective
+The main aim of this project was to make the most of the default styles and functions offered by bootstrap.

 ## Contents
 - [Technology Stack](#technology-stack)